camillehe1992/aws-assignment/internet-facing-cdk/README.md

 1. Get `SERVER IS UP` from health check endpoint, but fail to reach home page.

 When MYSQL database is created, there is no database and tables on it.
 We use a Lambda function `MyRdsInit-ResInitRdsCdkStack` to initialize database and tables.
 But sometimes function cannot be invoked successfully during deploying.
-If you found error logs `sqlMessage: "Unknown database 'socka'",` from task logs, you need to invoke the function manually with a JSON payload in Console.
+If you found error logs `sqlMessage: "Unknown database 'pokemon'",` from task logs, you need to invoke the function manually with a JSON payload in Console.

-You can get the name of secret from the output of deployment, something like `arn:aws:secretsmanager:ap-south-1:xxxxxxxxx:secret:<the name of secret>`
+You can get the name of secret from secret manager console

 ```
 {